bpirkle/aqs-docker-druid-test-env/aqs-docker-druid-test-env-run/README.md

 At the end of this process you will see a docker compose project, called `aqs-docker-druid-test-env-qa`, running the following containers:
 - **editor-analytics-qa**: A container with the _editor-analytics_ service listening on your local port 8094
+- **edit-analytics-qa**: A container with the _edit-analytics_ service listening on your local port 8095
 - **druid-qa**: A Druid container with a web UI listening on the port 8888

 You can stop it running `make shutdown-qa`